4/17/2025

 Operator

 Thank you.
-The next question is coming from Gasgala of MCH.
+The next question is coming from Gus Gala of MCH.
 Please go ahead.

 speaker

 Hey, good morning, Steve.
 Good morning, Christophe.
 I wanted to ask around restaurants.
-It seems like a lot of the work done there has been key in winning Gen Z Millennial Share versus other premium value props available in North America.
+It seems like a lot of the work done there has been key in winning Gen Z millennial share versus other premium value props available in North America.
 How do you think about enhancing the value proposition there?
-And similar vein, if you talk about other categories or maybe your experiential differentiation where you're not really competing on the rewards, but more like the, you know, services could further help capture that Gen Z Millennial base.
+And similar vein, can you talk about other categories or maybe your experiential differentiation where you're not really competing on the rewards, but more like the, you know, services could further help capture that Gen Z millennial base.

 speaker

-Well, millennials in Gen Z spending way more in restaurants from a transaction perspective than any other cohort that we have.
+Well, millennials and Gen Z are spending way more in restaurants from a transaction perspective than any other cohort that we have.
 And if you just look at the refresh strategy, look at what we did with gold.
-I mean, you know, gold could have been renamed the restaurant card, you know, between the rewards accelerator, the Rezzi credit, and the global dining, you know, collection.
-I think, look, you go back to the acquisition of Rezzi, you go back to the acquisition of Topp, you look at Rome, all three of those things are really targeted at, you know, sort of trying to build a moat around a restaurant, around a restaurant industry, not only from a card member perspective, but also from a restaurant perspective.
+I mean, you know, gold could have been renamed the restaurant card, you know, between the rewards accelerator, the resi credit, and the global dining, you know, collection.
+I think, look, you go back to the acquisition of resi, you go back to the acquisition of top, you look at Rome, all three of those things are really targeted at, you know, sort of trying to build a moat around a restaurant industry, not only from a card member perspective, but also from a restaurant perspective.
 I mean, it is a microcosm of our closed loop, right?
-When you think about what we've done with Rezzi and Topp, and then as we integrate the Rome capabilities in, it's a closed loop within a card, and it's appealing to our restaurant customers, and it's also appealing to our card members, and especially millennials in Gen Z. You know, look, we'll look for other verticals where that makes sense.
-You know, look, one would argue that the other verticals where it does make sense with our travel businesses is also with them, you know, with lodging and with airline, right?
-I mean, if you think about it, you know, look at the Platinum card and being able to book through Platinum travel services, it's another example of a closed loop within, and when you look at the Platinum card value proposition, you know, with fine hotels and resorts, it is really a way to provide value, especially to our, you know, younger customers.
-I mean, you know, when you book a fine hotel and resort, the value proposition area is pretty good, right?
-I mean, it's early check-in, late check-out, upgrades, free breakfast, $100 credit.
-So, that's another example of where we're connecting our card members with our partners from a hotel perspective, and obviously we've been doing that with airlines for years.
-So, I think when you think about millennials in Gen Z, I think leaning in in those areas for them are pretty critical, and the Gold Card relaunch is a really good example of really leaning in to the transaction, you know, affection that they have for dining and for all things that are dining.
+When you think about what we've done with Resi and TOC, and then as we integrate the Roam capabilities in, it's a closed loop within a closed loop.
+And I think that is, that's something that's really, you know, appealing to our restaurant customers.
+And it's also appealing to our card members and especially millennials in Gen Z. You know, look, we'll look, for other verticals where that makes sense, you know, look, one would argue that the other verticals where it does make sense with our travel businesses is also with them, you know, with lodging and with airline, right?
+I mean, if you think about it, you know, look at the platinum card and being able to book through platinum travel services, it's another example of a closed loop within.
+And when you look at the platinum card value proposition, you know, with fine hotels and resorts, it is really a way to provide value, especially to our, you know, younger customers.
+I mean, you know, when you book a fine hotel and resort, the value proposition there is pretty good, right?
+I mean, it's, early check-in, late check-out, upgrades, free breakfast, $100 credit.
+So that's another example of where we're connecting our card members with our partners from a hotel perspective, and obviously we've been doing that with airlines for years.
+I think when you think about millennials and Gen Z, I think leaning in in those areas for them are pretty critical.
+And the gold card relaunch is a really good example.
+And our partnership with Duncan was a really good example of really leaning in to the transaction, you know, affection that they have for for dining and for all things that are dining.

 speaker